MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/sdk-github.md

 ### Extension repository (Dynamics365Commerce.InStore)

 You can download and use the samples and templates from [microsoft/Dynamics365Commerce.InStore](https://github.com/microsoft/Dynamics365Commerce.InStore).
 The repository contains **nuget.config**, **repo.props**, **CustomizationPackage.props**, and a build pipelines script.
-Together they provide guidance on how the extension can setup the repository metadata files.
+Together they provide guidance on how the extension can set up the repository metadata files.

 ### Dynamics365Commerce.InStore repository folders and projects